relativityone/server-datatransfer-import-api-rdc/README.md

 1. Run 'Build Solution' in AnyCPU first to ensure all dependencies are compiled.
 1. Run 'Build Solution', or build just the kCura.WinEDDS.Setup project, in x86 or x64, to build the 32- or 64-bit installer.

-From the command line (this does a lot more than just build the RDC installers, however):
+From the command line:

-    .\build -Package [-Release]
+    .\build BuildWinEDDSInstallers [-Release]

 ## Manual Test Cases